luvaies/luvaies/README.md

 - 👋 Hi, I’m @luvaies.
-- By now this is an standar message.
+- By now this is an standard message.
 I will personalize this later.
-- 📫 How to reach me info@luvai.es
+- 📫 How to reach me: info@luvai.es

 <!---
 luvaies/luvaies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.